• Home

 Elliptical Dome

 A seven metre by four metre elliptical dome was commissioned for a private residence as a feature element above the entry and staircase.
 The design was to have some reference to the classical elements found in the ornate plaster work of Versaille Palace France.
+A technically difficult project, requiring the production of moulds to develop the shapes required for the ever-changing radii.
+Each pane was hand decorated with vitreous paint and enamels on a white opalescent glass.

 Painting detail